Misklean/mlops_project/README.md

 ## Features

 - **Text-to-Image Generation**: Accepts a prompt (text description) and generates a corresponding image.
 - **Streamlined Output**: Converts the generated image into a byte stream and sends it as the API response in PNG format.
+- **Secure Web Service**: Implements authentication using a token-based system to ensure that only authorized users can access the service.

 ---